Technical Lead Power Electronics

 - Understanding of device characteristics and issues with switching behaviour in real circuits as well as power switch driver design

-- Knowledge and experience of using, or designing, (e.g. drivers and power stiches in one device)
+- Knowledge and experience of using, or designing, power hybrid modules and power SoC modules (e.g. drivers and power stiches in one device)

 - SMPS and linear regulator power supply design for digital and analogue electronic systems